-I’m deeply grateful to Teacher Ziyouzizai of Shuguang Primary School.
-She courageously took the lead and clearly prepared thoroughly.
-Her speech truly gave me hope.
-Ziyouzizai systematically reviewed the book “Where the Wild Things Are,” and her statement that “fantasy is the only path to mental maturity” resonated deeply with me.
-An independent American researcher (and mother of two) also strongly affirmed a similar point in her book “The Magic of Children’s Books.”
-It’s not easy to grasp this depth.
-Many people often view fantasy as an obstacle to mental maturity, but they don’t realize that prematurely abandoning fantasy only leads to a cold and icy world—or, in Ende’s writing, even one on the verge of destruction (“The Neverending Story”).
-Ziyouzizai’s analysis of the book also uncovered a clue: the young protagonist, Max, gradually reaches the pinnacle of power and desire through his wild fantasies, only to realize that these aren’t his ultimate goals.
-He longs to return to the habitat of love, and upon his return, his mother’s love melts him.
+I am very grateful to Ms. Ziyouzizai from Shuguang Primary School.
+She bravely fired the first shot and was clearly well-prepared.
+Her speech truly gave me a glimpse of hope.
+Ziyouzizai systematically reviewed *Where the Wild Things Are*, and her statement that “fantasy is an essential path to mental maturity” resonated deeply with me.
+An American independent researcher (also a mother of two) also made a similar point in her book *The Magic of Children’s Books*.
+It’s not easy to grasp such depth.
+Many people often see having fantasies as an obstacle to mental maturity, unaware that prematurely abandoning fantasy only results in a cold, impersonal world—in Ende’s writing, even a world on the verge of destruction (*The Neverending Story*).
+Ziyouzizai’s analysis of the work also revealed a clue: the protagonist, Max, gradually reaches the pinnacle of power and desire fulfillment in his wild fantasies, but then he suddenly realizes that these are not what he ultimately wants.
+He longs to return to the haven of love, and when he does, his mother’s love melts his heart.

 http://landaishu.zhongwenlink.com/home/upload20083/201083172947692.jpg